seattlecraig/EnhancedCompass/enduser.md

 ## What is EnhancedCompass?

 EnhancedCompass is a plugin that supercharges your Minecraft compass!
-Instead of just pointing to your spawn point, your compass can now point to **any structure** in the game - ancient cities, villages, strongholds, End cities, and more!
+Instead of just pointing to your spawn point, your compass can now point to **any structure** or **any biome** in the game - ancient cities, villages, strongholds, End cities, dark forests, cherry groves, and more!

-Even better, when you hold your compass, a **boss bar** appears at the top of your screen showing you the structure name and exactly how far away it is in real-time.
+Even better, when you hold your compass, a **boss bar** appears at the top of your screen showing you the target name and exactly how far away it is in real-time.
 Watch the distance count down as you get closer!

 ---